aharneish/deep-learning-nlp-practice/week 3/answers.md

     h.
 By using correlation, it is possible to detect patterns or templates in an image by comparing them to a reference template.
 Convolution, on the other hand, is widely used for applying filters to images, such as blurring, sharpening, edge detection, and feature extraction.

-2. solve a neumerical problem on backpropagation
+2. solve a neumerical problem on backpropagation answer given as a pdf document containing the answer in this repository

+3. prove that the derivative of the sigmoid function f(x)=f(x)(1-f(x)) answer given as a pdf document containing the answer in this repository